esl/bryan_cb_sf_2020_talk/readme.md

 ---

-Using the Ecto changeset for validation without using the database
+# Use the Ecto changeset to validate input without touching the database

 ```
 iex(8)> Airline.Flight.Booking.changeset(%Airline.Flight.Booking{}, %{})